antespi/server-backup/README.md

 -   ecn.key : Encryption key

     1. Change key.
-You can create an aleatory key with pwgen
+You can create a random key with pwgen

+Random key

         # pwgen -B -s 64

-    2. Be sure this file is only root readable
+Be sure this file is only root readable

         # chmod 640 config/enc.key
         # chown root:root config/enc.key